MoAlthaf/physiotherapy-ai/README.md

 ## 6. Recommendations for Future Fanar Improvements

-Through building and iterating on Kinetra, we identified several areas where Fanar API enhancements would meaningfully improve real-time physiotherapy applications — and likely many other conversational AI products.
+Through building and iterating on Cuefit, we identified several areas where Fanar API enhancements would meaningfully improve real-time physiotherapy applications — and likely many other conversational AI products.

 ### 6.1 Real-Time Streaming ASR (WebSocket)